-2018 EB has a 375 day orbital period and an eccentric orbit tilted at an angle of 29.4° to the plane of the Solar System, which takes it from 1.00 AU from the Sun (i.e. 100% of he average distance at which the Earth orbits the Sun) to 1.03 AU from the Sun (i.e. 103% of the average distance at which the Earth orbits the Sun).
+2018 EB has a 374 day orbital period and an eccentric orbit tilted at an angle of 29.4° to the plane of the Solar System, which takes it from 1.00 AU from the Sun (i.e. 100% of he average distance at which the Earth orbits the Sun) to 1.03 AU from the Sun (i.e. 103% of the average distance at which the Earth orbits the Sun).
 It is therefore classed as an Amor Group Asteroid (an asteroid which comes close to the Earth, but which is never closer to the Sun than the Earth is).
 As an asteroid probably larger than 150 m in diameter that occasionally comes within 0.05 AU of the Earth, 2018 EB is also classified as a Potentially Hazardous Asteroid.
-Close encounters between the 2018 EB and Earth are extremely common, with the last thought to have happened in October 2017 next predicted in October this year.
+Close encounters between the 2018 EB and Earth are extremely common, with the last having happened in April this year and the next predicted in April 2020.

 Follow Sciency Thoughts on Facebook.